 3. Track your rides

 Whether you are working towards a specific goal or not, it’s quite motivating to know how fast you cycled, where you went, how high you climbed and how much cake you managed to burn through.
 You can buy a dedicated cycle computer or use Apps on your phone or smart watch.
 If you do a lot of cycling on routes you’re unfamiliar with then a Garmin GPS bike computer can be a good buy.
 If not then free options like Strava or the Samsung Health App will do the job.

 Hydration is very important on a bike (and often overlooked when skiing where you should also be taking on board plenty of water).
 If you’re doing rides of over an hour or two you might want to fit a second bottle cage and look at supplements to pop in your water.
 We like this guide to some of the options on Bike Radar.
 The right supplement will give you an energy boost and, if nothing else, pure water gets very boring by the time you hit your second bottle.
 For a half or full day in the saddle snacks are essential.
 You can buy all kinds of very technical nosh, but in our book nothing beats a slab of flapjack and a pack of Jelly Babies.

 Whatever your goal, whatever your bike and whatever shiny new gear you’ve bought it’s not going to do you a lot of good in the shed.
 Get out there, get pedaling and build those muscles up for winter, you’ll be surprised at the difference it makes.

-On our side we’ll be keeping our Facebook page updated re the exploits of MD Chris and Head of Ops Kirsty; they’re cycling between all of the Ski Famille resorts in October.
+Last summer saw our MD Chris and Head of Ops Kirsty cycle between all of the Ski Famille resorts in October.
 They got a bit carried away with their target setting …

 You can find out more here: www.justgiving.com/fundraising/2017alpineadventure